zijunmei/Software_Assurance/Code_Review.md

 #### CWE checklist ---> Chardlie to put the whole list here

 ### 2.1 Key Findings
-Provide a summary of key findings from manual and/or automated scanning.
-This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.

 [CWE-297](https://cwe.mitre.org/data/definitions/297.html): **Improper Validation of Certificate with Host Mismatch**
 - Description: When software communicates with a host that has provided a certificate, it must be verified that the certificate is actually associated with the host.
 If the certificate is not verified, then the software is open to a man-in-the-middle or spoofing attack, because a malicious host can obtain access to a valid certificate and impersonate the legitimate host, establishing an unwanted connection.